cycle/docs/query-builder/basic.md

 # Query Builder Basics
-ORM provides control over generated SQL statements and functionaity to set custom conditions and parameters.
+ORM provides control over generated SQL statements and functionality to set custom conditions and parameters.

 ## Accessing Query Builder
-You can get access to query builder manually by constructing instance of `Select` object or by using `select()` method of default repository class.
+You can get access to the query builder manually by constructing an instance of `Select` object or by using `select()` method of default repository class.

 ```php
 $select = $orm->getRepository(User::class)->select();